carlosaquari-lab/sara-visual-scene-display/README.md

 ## Installation

-Sara 0.1.26 has been developed and tested with Python 3.12.
+Sara 0.1.26 has been developed and tested on Microsoft Windows with Python 3.12.
+Microsoft Windows is the currently supported and validated environment.
+Linux and macOS have not been formally validated.
 Tkinter and Tcl/Tk must be available in the Python installation; they are normally included with the official Windows Python distribution.

 Install the runtime dependencies with: